 These are just a few of the exceptional art galleries in Ireland, but you’ll find many more located around Emerald Island to soak up all the art in the world.
 The art scene in Ireland is very strong and these art galleries prove just that.

-Do you have a favourite art gallery in Ireland?
+Have you ever been to any art galleries in Ireland?
+Which is your favourite one?
 Maybe it isn’t on this list but we would still love to know.

 If you enjoyed this blog, it’s worthwhile to check out these ones as well: